GRV96/syspathmodif/README.md

 This library offers concise manners to modify list `sys.path`.
 The user should not need to directly interact with that list.

+### Imports and `sys.path`

+It is possible to import a module or package if list `sys.path` contains the path to its directory.
+A module or package will become importable if the path to its directory is added to `sys.path`.

 ### Content

-The functions in `syspathmodif` take a path of type `str` or `pathlib.Path` as an argument.
+The following functions take a path of type `str` or `pathlib.Path` as an argument.
 They convert arguments of type `pathlib.Path` to `str` since `sys.path` is supposed to contain only character strings.

 * `sp_append` appends the given path to the end of `sys.path`.
 * `sp_contains` indicates whether `sys.path` contains the given path.